Hire interns with these 7 tips

-“Small businesses offer a number of advantages to interns that larger companies don’t,” says Allison Farber Cheston, a New York career adviser who helps interns connect with employers, and also offers small businesses guidance on hiring.
-Cheston says small businesses can also be more responsive to the varying skill sets candidates may bring.
+“Small businesses offer a number of advantages to interns that larger companies don’t,” says Allison Farber Cheston, a New York career adviser who helps interns connect with employers, and offers small businesses guidance on hiring.
+Cheston says small businesses can be more responsive to the varying skill sets candidates may bring.

 For example, a computer design student might be perfect to help your business launch a new website, or an intern majoring in marketing could assist you in creating a campaign to attract new customers.

+At Power Train Sports and Fitness, a sports performance and fitness chain, franchise owners bring on 3-10 interns each summer.
 “Many of our interns are high school and college athletes who have trained with us in the past,” says Scott Morris, vice president of operations for Power Train.

 If recruiting interns from your existing customer base isn’t possible, Cheston recommends referencing a list of colleges and universities in your region and focusing your recruitment efforts there.

+Many small businesses have found that conducting a more thorough employee orientation ensures consistency across the workforce, and generates employee loyalty.
 To help your interns start off on the right foot, more companies are offering enhanced onboarding programs.

 At Power Train, summer interns go through a hands-on training that combines mock fitness classes, shadowing coaches, and learning how to create an individualized fitness program for clients.

-Design a Creative Benefits Package – If you can’t offer summer interns the same competitive wages as larger businesses in your area, consider offering more creative benefits such as a relaxed business casual dress code, flexible hours, events such as a company barbeque or specially-designated summer days such as “Smoothie Fridays” where you provide fresh ingredients to make smoothies for your employees (and customers).
+However, not every small businesses can offer summer interns the same competitive wages as larger companies in their area.
+If that’s the case, consider bolstering your compensation package with creative benefits such as a relaxed business casual dress code, flexible hours, events like company barbeques, or specially designated summer days such as “Smoothie Fridays.”
+At Power Train, summer employees are given complimentary gym privileges.

+After you hire interns, be on the lookout for workers who could be valuable team members if openings arise at your small business in the future.
+“We look for interns who show potential of becoming full-time employees,” says Steve Saunders, Power Train founder.
 “Working here for a summer is a way for both the managers and the interns to determine if this is a good fit.
 Many of our summer employees go on to join our team in a more permanent capacity.”

+Cheston says it’s especially important to keep your future hiring needs in mind when hiring student interns for the summer.
 “Offering competitive salaries and a variety of hands-on experiential learning to students in multiple areas can make your small business a very attractive option.”